Skip to content

 • Moving to a nicer apartment

 The test: “Is this unexpected, urgent, and necessary?”
 All three must be true.
-If it is not unexpected (you knew the expense was coming), budget for it separately.
-If it is not urgent (it can wait a month), save for it in a sinking fund.
-If it is not necessary (life continues fine without it), it is a want.
+If it is not unexpected, budget for it separately.
+If it is not urgent, save for it in a sinking fund.
+If it is not necessary, it is a want.

 After you hit 3 months: what next?